13 Societal Trends

 In understanding and negotiating our fast-changing world, it may be helpful to recognize these trends:

-Speaking of Siri, powerful as it is, Amazon's Echo takes it a step further because it can understand us from anywhere in the room and find us information, products, even power our smart homes.
-Echo is our smart assistant, no salary or benefits required.
+Speaking of Siri, powerful as it is, Amazon's Alexa takes it a step further because it can understand us from anywhere in the room and find us information, products, even power our smart homes.
+Echo is our smart assistant, with no salary or benefits required.

 Increasingly, large employers screen resumes and cover letters using AI software such as Karen, which “read between the lines” to help select candidates to interview.